metaleap/vscode-appz/libs/go/readme.md

 	// An [event](https://code.visualstudio.com/api/references/vscode-api#Event) which fires when the global set of diagnostics changes.
 This is
 	// newly added and removed diagnostics.
 	//
-	// `listener` ── will be invoked whenever this event fires; mandatory, not optional.
+	// `listener` ── will be invoked whenever the `OnDidChangeDiagnostics` event fires (mandatory, not optional).
 	//
 	// `return` ── A `Disposable` that will unsubscribe `listener` from the `OnDidChangeDiagnostics` event on `Dispose`.
 	OnDidChangeDiagnostics(listener func(DiagnosticChangeEvent)) func(func(*Disposable))